mhadaily/Salesforce1-on-desktop/README.md

-# Enjoy Salesforce 1 on your desktop browser
+# Enjoy Salesforce one.app on your desktop browser

 This chrome extension helps you to open your Salesforce one app on your desktop as sf1 is only works on Mobile and Tablet.